 If you use the Flash client, you will start your adventure with a tutorial in a mysterious cave.
 Players who create a new character can skip this tutorial.
 Simply leave the box "Do you want to play the tutorial?" in the character creation section unchecked.

 Use the mousepointer to find the next space you should move

 your character to.
 The mousepointer will turn there from a prohibitory sign into some walking legs.

-Once you have mastered the tutorial, you will of course be able to wander around freely either by clicking at some place at the game window, using the arrow keys or by left-clicking on your automap.
-Some NPCs will mark important points on your automap if you ask them to.
-However, you can also add own marks to the automap, e.g. to remember the entrance to your favourite dungeon, to find a special NPC or to mark the way to your own house.
+Once you have mastered the tutorial, you will of course be able to wander around freely either by clicking at some place at the game window, using the arrow keys or by left-clicking on your minimap.
+Some NPCs will mark important points on your minimap if you ask them to.
+However, you can also add own marks to the minimap, e.g. to remember the entrance to your favourite dungeon, to find a special NPC or to mark the way to your own house.

 Drag and Drop

 Next you find a shiny dagger which is certainly a great thing to have in a place like this.
 Drag

 the dagger to your inventory by holding the left mouse button down when moving the object.
 Then let the mouse button go to drop the dagger into your inventory's hand slot.

 On your way, you will next find a wounded cave draptor.
 Although, young adventurers are better advised to stay away from draptors, this one is already nearly dead.
 To finish off this draptor, right-click on it to attack

 it.
 Alternatively, you can left-click on it in the battle list.
 Although, the draptor will not simply surrender and fights back, some well-aimed blows with your dagger should be enough to send it to its ancestors.
 Congratulations, you have just gained your first experience points